forseti-security/forseti-security/_docs/_latest/setup/manual-deployment.md

 ## Create a project

 Create a new project to host Forseti.
-Forseti is intended to run in its own dedicated project so that access to its highly privileged permissions can be controlled.
+Forseti is intended to run in its own dedicated project to control access to its highly privileged permissions.
 Assign a billing account to the project.

 ### Enable APIs